-An explicit service contract always requires a form of interaction between the service consumer and the service provider prior to the service invocation.
-This interaction may regard the choice or selection of the subset of the elements of the service description or other alternatives introduced through the formal agreement process that would be applicable to the interaction with the service and affect related joint action.
+3579 For example, a browser interface may display a checked box indicating the consumer agrees to accept 3580 future advertisement; the consumer can uncheck the box to indicate advertisements should not be sent.
+3581 An explicit service contract always requires a form of interaction between the service consumer and the 3582 service provider prior to the service invocation.
+This interaction may regard the choice or selection of the 3583 subset of the elements of the service description or other alternatives introduced through the formal 3584 agreement process that would be applicable to the interaction with the service and affect related joint 3585

-Any form of explicit contract couples the service consumer and provider.
-While explicit contracts may be necessary or desirable in some cases, such as in supply chain management, commerce often uses a mix of implicit and explicit contracts, and a service provider may offer (via service description) a conditional shift from implicit to explicit contract.
-For example, Twitter offers an implicit contract on the use of its APIs to any application with the limit on the amount of service invocations; if the application has to use more invocations, one has to enter into the explicit fee-based contract with the provider.
-A case where an implicit contract transforms into an explicit contract may be illustrated when one buys a new computer and it does not work.
-The buyer returns the computer for repair under the manufacturer's warranty as stated by an implicit purchase contract.
-However, if the repair does not fix the problem and the seller offers an upgraded model in replacement, the buyer may agree to an explicit contract that limits the rights of the buyer to make the explicit agreement public.
+3586 Any form of explicit contract couples the service consumer and provider.
+While explicit contracts may be 3587 necessary or desirable in some cases, such as in supply chain management, commerce often uses a mix of implicit and explicit contracts, and a service provider may offer (via service description) a conditional 3588 shift from implicit to explicit contract.
+For example, Twitter offers an implicit contract on the use of its APIs 3589 3590 to any application with the limit on the amount of service invocations: if the application has to use more 3591 invocations, one has to enter into the explicit fee-based contract with the provider.
+A case where an implicit contract transforms into an explicit contract may be illustrated when one buys a new computer and 3592 3593 it does not work.
+The buyer returns the computer for repair under the manufacturer's warranty as stated 3594 by an implicit purchase contract.
+However, if the repair does not fix the problem and the seller offers an 3595 upgraded model in replacement, the buyer may agree to an explicit contract that limits the rights of the 3596 buyer to make the explicit agreement public.

-Control of the quality of the service execution, often represented as a service level agreement (SLA), is performed by service monitoring systems and includes both technical and operational business controls.
-SLA is a part of the service contract and, because of the individual nature of such contracts, may vary from one service contract to another, even for the same consumer.
-Typically, a particular SLA in the service contract is a concrete instance of the SLA declared in the service description.
+3597 Control of the quality of the service execution, often represented as a service level agreement (SLA), is 3598 performed by service monitoring systems and includes both technical and operational business controls.
+SLA is a part of the service contract and, because of the individual nature of such contracts, may vary 3599 3600 from one service contract to another, even for the same consumer.
+Typically, a particular SLA in the 3601 service contract is a concrete instance of the SLA declared in the service description.

-Management of the service contracts is based on management policies that may be mentioned in the service description and in the service contracts.
-Management of the service contracts is mandatory for consumer relationship management.
-In the case of explicit service contracts, the contracts have to be created, stored, maintained, reviewed/controlled and archived/destroyed as needed.
+3602 Management of the service contracts is based on management policies that may be mentioned in the service description and in the service contracts.
+Management of the service contracts is mandatory for 3603 3604 consumer relationship management.
+In the case of explicit service contracts, the contracts have to be 3605 created, stored, maintained, reviewed/controlled and archived/destroyed as needed.
 All the activities are management concerns.
-Explicit service contracts may be stored in specialized repositories that provide appropriate level of security.
+Explicit service contracts may be stored in specialized repositories that provide 3606 3607 appropriate levels of security.

-Management of the service interfaces is based on several management policies that regulate
+3608 Management of the service interfaces is based on several management policies that regulate availability of interfaces specified in the service contracts, • action

-- availability of interfaces specified in the service contracts, - accessibility of interfaces,
+3610 • accessibility of interfaces,